fbgallet/roam-extension-live-ai-assistant/README.md

 **Leverage Roam's features to write simple or structured prompts, query specific parts of your graph (your latest DNPs over a given period, sidebar content, linked references, images, .pdf, etc.) and get directly structured responses, which can include tables, images, queries, Mermaid diagrams, code...
 Dictate, translate, transform, enrich or create structured content very easily thanks to a large set of built-in prompts or your own custom prompts relying on any defined and living context, and all up-to-date LLMs (even local models through Ollama or OpenAI compatible servers)!**

-**Ask your entire graph any question with Ask Your Graph agent or unlock the full power of advanced Roam queries using simple natural language queries with query agents, and chat with the results!**
+**Ask your entire graph any question with Ask Your Graph agent or unlock the full power of advanced Roam queries using simple natural language queries with query agents, explore, filter and chat with the results!**

 ![Live AI chat Hello world](https://github.com/user-attachments/assets/735b589d-2249-4953-998d-bf879f253284)